 If you’re working on the agency side, you may have a separate system or space you use to share work with your clients that differs from your internal content and project management software.
-This can range from an FTP file transfer site, a client space within a project management system like Monday.com, or a folder in your online proofing system.
+This can range from an FTP file transfer site, a client space within a project management system, or a folder in your online proofing system.

 Online proofing software facilitates the markup, review, and approval of marketing content across all stakeholders.
 It can also be used to implement many of the guardrails we discussed throughout the creative approval process.
 The upside of online proofing is that it centralizes feedback and approvals across many different content types, so creative teams can work and track approvals for websites, design files, email blasts, print work, and more in one location.

 Having a consistent system and process for reviewing and approving marketing assets is incredibly beneficial for marketing teams.
-Project timelines are directly impacted by format, medium, and systems used to produce marketing content and the work’s done in between content versions by reviewers, approvers, and creative teams.
+Project timelines are directly impacted by the format, medium, and systems used to produce marketing content and the work done in between content versions by reviewers, approvers, and creative teams.

-An efficient marketing approval process includes the coordination of many overlapping content types, steps, and stakeholders.
-To maintain efficiency and keep projects moving, marketing teams should delineate each stage of content creation, define clear roles for each stage of internal and external approval actions.
+An efficient marketing approval process includes coordinating overlapping content types, steps, and stakeholders.
+To maintain efficiency and keep projects moving, marketing teams should delineate each content creation stage and define clear roles for each stage of internal and external approval actions.
 Automating those decision points with staged triggers, notifications, and reminders can help create actionable approval steps combined with precise feedback.

 Reducing email communication, disjointed file sharing, and soiled collaboration spaces also helps eliminate some of the chaos and delays in creating marketing content.
 When marketing teams can centralize files and collaborate on those in a way that all team members can access and use at various stages of the review process, marketing projects benefit from greater visibility and efficiency across the board.